latitudegames/Scripting/README.md

 All modifiers have access to:
 - `info.actionCount`, the number of actions in the adventure so far.
-- `info.characters`, an array of character info, currently each object has one key of `name`.
-E.g., `{ name: "Sam" }`.
+- `info.characters`, an array of Multiplayer character info stored as objects - players who enter a third-person Multiplayer adventure and set a name for their characters will have their character name appear here.
+Currently each object just has one key of `name`, formatted like so: `{ name: "Sam" }`.

-When in a Context Modifier:Go
+When in a Context Modifier:
 - `info.memoryLength`, the length of the memory portion of text (if any).
 - `info.maxChars`, the total allowed length of the context after which it will be truncated.

-## Last Model Input (LMI)
+## Last Model Input (LMI)/Script Logs & Errors
-Clicking on the brain icon in the scripting interface will open LMI, in which you can see the last context the AI was provided, the console logs for each modifier's script, and the state.
+Clicking on the brain icon in the scripting interface will open a modal with two tabs.
+In Last Model Input, you can see the last context the AI was provided from an adventure derived from the scenario you're working on.
+In Script Logs & Errors, you can see the console logs for each modifier's script, and the state.
+Each log will have a header clarifying which modifier it came from and what time it ran and generated.
+The LMI and logs here will expire after a few minutes, so it's recommended to keep a second window/tab open with this screen up while you playtest your scripted scenarios.